Previous (Older) Post Next (Newer) Post

 Emergent themes:

-Analyzing focus group and individual interviews identified five themes demonstrating patients and caregivers experience navigating virtual care.
+Analyzing focus group and individual interviews identified 7 themes demonstrating patients and caregivers experience navigating virtual care.

 Theme 1: Technological benefits